GregTechCEu/gtceu-modern-docs/docs/Development/_Glossary.md

 ## TPS

 Short for "ticks per second".
 Should stay at exactly 20.

-See [Optimization](Optimization.md) for techniques on how to reduce performance impact.
+See [Tick Updates](General-Topics/Tick%20Updates.md) and [Optimization](General-Topics/Optimization.md) for techniques on how to reduce performance impact.